LASER-UMASS/Themis/README.md

 ### Specifying what to measure

-There are two ways to use Themis.
-First, given a set of input characteristics and an acceptable error bound, Themis can compute the *group* and the *causal* discrimination scores for those input characteristics.
-Second, given a discrimination threshold and an acceptable error bound, Themis can compute all characteristics with respect to which the software discriminates at least as much as the threshold.
-To make these computations, Themis generates test suites.
+There are two ways to use Themis&reg;.
+First, given a set of input characteristics and an acceptable error bound, Themis&reg; can compute the *group* and the *causal* discrimination scores for those input characteristics.
+Second, given a discrimination threshold and an acceptable error bound, Themis&reg; can compute all characteristics with respect to which the software discriminates at least as much as the threshold.
+To make these computations, Themis&reg; generates test suites.

-To use Themis, one creates a `main.py` script  out of a combination of the following five commands:
+To use Themis&reg;, one creates a `main.py` script  out of a combination of the following five commands:
 ```
 causalDiscrimination(..)
 groupDiscrimination(..)